Apple MacBook Air (2017) review

 If you have lots of standard USB peripherals then the Air supports these out of the box.
-The MacBook and MacBook Pro models require newer USB-C accessories or £19 ($19) adapters.
+The new MacBook Air, MacBook and MacBook Pro models require newer USB-C accessories or £19 /$19 USB-C to USB-A adapters.

-It's not as crisp and smooth as the Retina screen you'll find on the MacBook or Pro models.
-In comparison, the 13in Retina MacBook Pro has a 2,560 x 1,600 native resolution at 227ppi.
+It's not as crisp and smooth as the Retina screen you'll find on the 2018 MacBook Air, MacBook or Pro models.
+In comparison, the 13in Retina MacBook Pro and the 2018 MacBook Air have a 2,560 x 1,600 native resolution at 227ppi.

 - 8GB of 1,600MHz LPDDR3 RAM

 - 128GB (or 256GB / 512GB BTO options) PCIe-based flash storage

 - 11ac Wi-Fi (IEEE 802.11a/b/g/n compatible); Bluetooth 4.0

 - Ports: 2 x USB 3; 1 x Thunderbolt 2; 1 x SDXC card slot; 1 x 3.5mm headphone jack

 - Full-size backlit keyboard with Ambient light sensor, and Multi-Touch trackpad